-- Focus attention on at least one component of outcome data (Achievement, attendance, behavior) - Address achievement, attendance and/or behavior - Are based on school outcome data (School data profiles, school improvement plans, data analysis reports) - 2 goals are written in smart format (including baseline and target data)
+- Focus attention on at least one component of outcome data (Achievement, attendance, behavior) - Address achievement, attendance and/orbehavior - Are based on school outcomedata (School data profiles, school improvement plans, data analysis reports) - 2 goals are written in smart format (including baseline and target data)

-- You should have 3-4 goals per school year. - How were the goals developed? - How goals address student learning and/or student inequalities. - How goals are founded in data.
+- 2 You should have 3-4 goals per school year. - How were the goals developed? - How goals address student learning and/or student inequalities. - Provided in data.
 Why goals are important to the school. - How are program goals align with the school counseling program's vision and mission statements. - Include a copy of Needs Assessment or data used to create goals.